kkloberdanz/Simpletron/README.md

          BRANCHZERO      42     branch if zero, goto opperand

-         HALT            43     display memory and registers, goto opperand
+         HALT            43     display memory and registers

     A valid instruction to read an integer from the terminal, and store it in memory location 20 would be:

         READ 20

-    Comments are denoted by ';'
-    So a valid comment would be:
+    Comments are surrounded by '#', So a valid comment would be:

-        READ 20     ; Reads an integer from terminal into mem location 20
+        READ 20  # Reads an integer from terminal into mem location 20 #

     The Simpletron Machine has 3 special registers: accumulator             Used for arithmetic and to store values